peterschmidtdk/peterschmidtdk/README.md

 * 🎉 I am awarded as a Microsoft MVP: M365 Apps & Services and Microsoft MVP: Security
 * 🔭 You can find my blog at https://msdigest.net
 * 📫 How to reach me at Twitter: @petsch
-* 🎙 I am a public speaker - speaking in User Groups, virtual and in-person conferences (https://sessionize.com/peterschmidt)
+* 🎙 I am a public speaker - speaking at User Groups, virtual and in-person conferences (https://sessionize.com/peterschmidt)
 * 🎙 Here is slidedecks from my speaking engagements: https://github.com/peterschmidtdk/Slidedecks
 * 👯 I run the Workplace Ninja Denmark User Group together with some fellow peers in Denmark (https://wpninjas.dk/)